Why are there so many programming languages?

 Usually, when you start a new programming project, you don't want to re-invent the wheel.
 That is, you don't want to write functions for common tasks like calculating a square root, or finding the first occurrence of a character in a string.
 For this reason, nearly every programming language provides a set of standard libraries of common functions.
 Programmers may prefer a language because of the libraries it provides.

 For instance, the C standard libraries provide highly performant functions for many low-level system operations.
 Perl provides many robust libraries, and also the CPAN repository of modules to be downloaded and used in your program.
-Python provides a wide array of built-in functions and modules for just about everything under the sun.
+Python provides a wide array of built-in functions and modules for almost everything under the sun.
 Clojure, a Lisp-like language that runs on the JVM, benefits from its ability to run code from the extensive existing libraries of Java objects and methods.

 For instance, some languages place restrictions on what operations can be performed on various types of data.
 The strictest of these languages are sometimes called "strongly typed," and they can offer peace of mind to programmers who prioritize security and stability in software development.
 Examples of strongly-typed languages include Rust, Nim, Ocaml, and Haskell.

 Languages may also place limits on "mutability," the ability of a data object to change state.
-Instead of objects whose values are overwritten, these languages favor "immutable" objects: values in memory which cannot be changed without explicit exception.
+Instead of objects whose values are overwritten, these languages favor "immutable" objects: values in memory that cannot be changed without explicit exception.
 Immutable objects have attracted interest as multi-core CPUs have become widespread, because of their tendency to promote "thread safety."
 In a thread-safe program, more than one processor may operate on one set of data with a greatly-reduced risk of error.
 Languages that prioritize immutable objects include Rust and Clojure.

 When writing a program, the programmer's thoughts and problem-solving abilities are "speaking" through that language.
-As a result, programmers tend to prefer languages in which they are comfortable expressing themselves.
+As a result, programmers tend to prefer languages where they are comfortable expressing themselves.
 What makes a language and programmer work well together is hard to define, however.
 Ultimately, the only way to know which language you are comfortable with is to use different languages for different projects and compare them for yourself.

 - How can I learn more about computers?